Table of Contents

 - Excessive glucocorticoid levels

-The approach to patients with problems in cholesterol metabolism are ideally individualized per patient.
-It usually is geared towards the prevention of complications, such as the development of cardiovascular diseases.
+The approach to patients with cholesterol metabolism problems is ideally individualized per patient.
+It usually is geared towards preventing complications, such as the development of cardiovascular diseases.
 One of the first steps in addressing this goal is the assessment of the patient’s cardiovascular risks.

 Lifestyle modification is usually a part of the management of patients with hypercholesterolemia.
-For obese patients, weight loss to achieve ideal body weight is highly recommended.
-Nutrition counseling is also advocated in order for patients to maintain proper nutrition, without significantly increasing lipid levels in the body.
+Obese patients should be counseled to achieve ideal body weight.
+Nutrition counseling is also advocated for patients to maintain proper nutrition, without significantly increasing lipid levels in the body.

 Along with lifestyle changes, the addition of pharmacologic therapy to reduce plasma levels of cholesterol may also be instigated.
 Medications typically given to patients with hypercholesterolemia may be classified into any of the following groups: